 The Kangaroo Harvest Management Plan (KHMP) has been updated and the new plan will be in effect until the end of 2023.

-- Extending the life of the plan from 1 year to 3 years (authorisations will continue to be issued annually).
+- Extending the life of the plan from 1 year to 3 years.

 - Allowing harvested grey kangaroos to be used for human consumption and for products to be exported overseas.